The Functional Movement Screen (FMS) Reviewed

 Despite these limitations, a wave of research produced enough data to be worthy of review by 2015.

-The first research review
+The early research reviews

 Based on analysis of the current literature, findings do not support the predictive validity of the FMS.
 Methodological and statistical limitations identified threaten the ability of the research to determine the predictive validity of FMS.

-A 2016 review in the British Journal of Sports Medicine surveyed 17 “mostly low quality” studies of the relationship between leg injuries and movement quality, concluding it is “inconsistent.”21 In other words, we still have no idea if we can tell who’s going to get leghurt based on screening people for quality-of-movement trouble.
+A 2016 review in the British Journal of Sports Medicine surveyed 17 “mostly low quality” studies of the relationship between leg injuries and movement quality, concluding it is “inconsistent.”23 In other words, we still have no idea if we can tell who’s going to get leghurt based on screening people for quality-of-movement trouble.
 Standard caveats about garbage-in-garbage-out reviews seem to apply here: the results are officially inconclusive, but the absence of a clear positive signal is damning.

 But the headline is extremely misleading.
 This is a great example of lying with statistics: it’s only a 43% greater relative risk, relative to a small total count of injuries.
 The difference in absolute risk is very minor, and the authors concede in the body of the paper that “screening for scapular dyskinesia is not a useful approach to predict shoulder pain.”
 Many shoulder problems almost certainly are not announced by subtle scapular movement issues.
 For instance, frozen shoulder is a strange but common condition with metabolic roots, and probably there isn’t the slightest reliable clue that it’s coming before it does.